David Harrington (footballer)

-David Harrington (born 1 July 2000) is an Irish professional footballer who plays as a goalkeeper for club Fleetwood Town.
+David Harrington (born 1 July 2000) is an Irish professional footballer who plays as a goalkeeper for side Grimsby Town, on loan from club Bolton Wanderers.

 Early and personal life

 Harrington's father is Welsh former footballer Phil Harrington, who was also a goalkeeper.

 Club career

 Cork City

 Harrington began his career at Cobh Ramblers, moving to Cork City in January 2018.
 In August and September 2022 he was linked with a transfer to English club Everton.
 His proposed move to Everton was cancelled due to a shoulder injury, and in December 2022 he instead signed a pre-contract with English club Fleetwood Town.
 In his final year with the club, he featured 29 times helping them to promotion by winning the 2022 League of Ireland First Division.

 Fleetwood Town

 In January 2023 he transferred to Fleetwood Town for an undisclosed fee.
 Harrington cited the chance to work with Fleetwood manager Scott Brown as an influence on his decision to sign for the club, and later said that the time either side of the transfer had been "crazy".
 On 27 April 2024, he made his debut for the club in a 3–0 win over Burton Albion in the final game of the season after recovering from a long term injury that kept him out of action since signing for the club.